 PR expert and business owner Nick Hewer is just one of many high-profile business executives who attribute the success of their businesses to caring for their employees.
 He says that the workplace culture must be a good fit to ensure employees are able to perform at their absolute best, even as they earn the rewards they desire and thoroughly enjoy their work.
 If landing a job where you will thrive is important to you, we have four questions you must ask during the interview process:

 Questions to Find a Company Where you can Thrive:

 1. How would you describe the work culture here?

-This first question is one many people are uncomfortable asking.
+This first question is one many person are uncomfortable asking.
 However, be up-front about your desire to understand the workplace culture.
 Also, pay close attention to the interviewer’s body language as he or she answers.
 If the interviewer is confident that the workplace culture is positive, his or her body language will match the words being spoken.
 If words and body language do not match, you may not be getting an honest answer.

 Asking this question has the added benefit of stimulating further conversation that may result in more questions.
 You might be able to ask about how the company views teamwork versus the individual approach, whether there are company benefits that will help you perform at your best, and whether or not the company offers things such as flexible hours or work-at-home options.